 - Applications: mechanical, thermal, optical, catalytic and medical applications.

-Confirmed: Miguel Jose-Yacaman (UTSA, USA), Laurence D. Marks (Northwestern University, USA), Rodolfo Zanella (UNAM, Mexico), Christian Ricolleau (Paris-Diderot University, France), Michel Kazan (American University of Beirut, Lebanon), Eugen Rabkin (Technion, Israel), Julius Jellinek (Argonne National Laboratory, USA), Fabienne Berthier (University of Paris-Sud, France), Marcela Beltran (UNAM, Mexico), Ignacio Garzon (UNAM, Mexico), Johan Hoefnagels (Eindhoven University of Technology, Holland), Patrizia Calaminici (Cinvestav, Mexico), Cecilia Noguez (UNAM, Mexico), Beatriz Roldan-Cuenya (University of Bochum, Germany), Maria Escribano-Escudero (Technical University of Denmark, Denmark), Peter Strasser (TU Berlin, Germany), Matthias Vandichel (Chalmers University, Sweden), Christoph Rehbock (University of Duisburg-Essen, Germany)
+Confirmed: Miguel Jose-Yacaman (UTSA, USA), Laurence D. Marks (Northwestern University, USA), Rodolfo Zanella (UNAM, Mexico), Christian Ricolleau (Paris-Diderot University, France), Michel Kazan (American University of Beirut, Lebanon), Eugen Rabkin (Technion, Israel), Julius Jellinek (Argonne National Laboratory, USA), Hannu Hakkinen (University of Jyvaskyla, Finland), Marcela Beltran (UNAM, Mexico), Ignacio Garzon (UNAM, Mexico), Johan Hoefnagels (Eindhoven University of Technology, Holland), Cecilia Noguez (UNAM, Mexico), Beatriz Roldan-Cuenya (University of Bochum, Germany), Maria Escribano-Escudero (Technical University of Denmark, Denmark), Peter Strasser (TU Berlin, Germany), Matthias Vandichel (Chalmers University, Sweden), Christoph Rehbock (University of Duisburg-Essen, Germany), Remita Hynd (Universite Paris-Sud, France), Jaime Mimilla-Arroyo (Cinvestav, Mexico)